 You’ll first greet Cinderella as you head into the restaurant, and then will be seated.
 There, you’ll be greeted by other princesses while you dine.
 Breakfast, lunch, and dinner is offered.
 This is a signature restaurant, so there is a dress code.
 If you are on the Disney Dining Plan, you’ll need to use two credits.

 The location can’t be beat, but it’s definitely expensive.
 Make sure that it’s something that your kids will really want to do, before making a reservation.
-It’s a small restaurant, so it’s definitely something you’ll want to book early.
+It’s a small restaurant, so it’s definitely something you’ll want to book early because availability is limited.

 Tusker House, Animal Kingdom